algermissen/ciron/README.md

     $ cat token | iron -p some_password -u

-This is useful for cross-language test cases and debugging.
+This is useful for cross-language test cases and debugging or for manually generating encapsulated tokens.

+While ciron is intended to be used for relatively small amounts of data, such as authentcation and authorization tokens, the library can be used for processing larger amounts of data.
+You can try this using the test data supplied in `test/data`.
+For example

+    $ cat test/data/grandinquisitor.txt | iron -p some_pwd > token

+    $ cat token | iron -p some_pwd -u